alexhernandezgarcia/data-aug-invariance/README.md

 This repository contains part of the code of research projects developed by [Alex Hernandez-Garcia](https://alexhernandezgarcia.github.io/), focused on comparing the impact of [data augmentation and explicit regularisation](https://arxiv.org/abs/1806.03852) in deep neural networks trained for image object categorisation, as well as the implementation of perceptually and biologically inspired methods, such as [data augmentation invariance](https://arxiv.org/abs/1906.04547).

+Please note that the current version has not been tested with the most up to date version of the libraries.
+In particular, the functionality has been tested with Python 2.7 (although it is highly likely to work with Python 3), Keras 2.1.2 and TensorFlow 1.3.0.
+I am currently working on ensuring that the scripts run also with Python 3, as well as upgrading the functionality to Keras 2.3 and TensorFlow 2.

 ## Citation

 If you use this code for scientific purposes, please consider citing: